pnp/blog/content/post/cli-for-microsoft-365-v4-2.md

 If you register an application in the portal, an application object as well as a service principal object are automatically created in your home tenant.
-If you register an application using CLI for Microsoft 365 or the Microsoft Graph, you\'ll need to create the service principal separately.
+If you register an application using CLI for Microsoft 365 or the Microsoft Graph, you'll need to create the service principal separately.
 With the new `aad sp add` command, you can now add a service principal to an existing Azure AD app.